 |Channel catfish||Slow||varies,||try along dam and shoreline, use cut shad, worms, prepared baits,|

 |Largemouth bass||Slow||most bass in the 14 to 20 inch range||good reports of bass in deep water- jigs, spinners, plugs, most about 13-16 inches, around structure, some bass in the 8 pound range caught recently.|

 Water levels are perfect.
 Both ramps are open for use.
 The east parking has been refitted to a larger size to accommodate the tuesday bass tournament anglers.
-Bass anglers are having a fantastic time with many bass over 6 pounds caught.
+The lake maybe ice covered.

 Sign up for the Mound City Fishing District Newsletter today!
 Remember to "CLEAN, DRAIN AND DRY" your boats and equipment.